DaleOrders/AWS-Study-Notes/README.md

 Instances can move between hosts for many reasons:

-- If an instance is stopped and started, that migrates hosts.
+- If an instance is stopped and started.
-- If a host undergoes AWS maintenance, it will be wiped.
+- If a host undergoes AWS maintenance.
-- If you change the type of an instance, these will be lost.
+- If you change the type of an instance.
-- If a physical hardware fails, then the data is gone.
+- If a physical hardware fails.

+Local Data on the instance store volume is lost in all cases.

 The number, size, and performance of instance store volumes vary based on the type of instance used.
 Some instances do not have any instance store volumes